 This truffle recipe was on one of the cards.
 I also took a recipe card for a delish looking Guinness chocolate mousse.

-On to the Guinness Truffles recipe
+How to make Guinness Truffles

 Anticipation of eating the Guinness Truffles